cvilsmeier/backcheck/README.md

   the files in these directories, recursively.

-  If started with 'record', Backcheck traverses SRC, calculates each file's checksum, and writes them to DEST.
+  If started with 'record', Backcheck traverses SRC, calculates each file's length and checksum, and writes them to DEST file.

-  If started with 'verify', Backcheck loads checksums from SRC (a file created with 'record') and compares them with DEST.
+  If started with 'verify', Backcheck loads lengths and checksums from SRC (a file created with 'record') and compares them with DEST, recursively.

   The record/verify mode can be used for taking a snapshot of an existing directory structure and later verify that the files in